jejacks0n/protosite/README.md

 After you have the server, you can browse to [the graphiql interface](http://localhost:3000/protosite/graphiql) to inspect the schema and to run test queries etc.

-#### Notes / Todo:

-The api allows loading the page hierarchy -- parents, and child pages, and while the parent part is versionable, the children aren't yet, unless we query inside the json.

 ## License